Gloria-Pi/JS-Repo/paita-gloria-units-12-13/13-object-oriented/02-digital-age/solution-prototype/readme.md

 config = config || {};
 ```

 This ensures that if `config` is `undefined` or `null`, it defaults to an empty object `{}`.
 Without this fallback, attempting to access properties like `config.title` or `config.seconds` would throw a runtime error (e.g., `"Cannot read property 'title' of undefined"`).
-It also prevents needing to check whether `config` exists every time we access a property.
+It also prevents needing to check whether `config` exists every time the program tries to access a property.

 <br>